Nebraska vs. Minnesota NCAA Football Odds, Plays and Insights | October 16, 2021

 Nebraska Stats and Trends

-- Nebraska has played seven games, with four wins against the spread.
+- Nebraska has four wins against the spread in seven games this season.

-- The Cornhuskers have been favored by 4 points or more three times this season and have covered the spread in two of them.
+- This season, the Cornhuskers have two against the spread wins in three games as a favorite of 4 points or more.

-- Nebraska's games this year have gone over the total in two out of six opportunities (33.3%).

-- Nebraska is 4-2 against the spread and 3-4 overall when the team churns out more than 307.8 yards.
+- Nebraska is 4-2 against the spread and 3-4 overall when the team totals more than 307.8 yards.

-- The Cornhuskers have nine giveaways this season, while the Golden Gophers have nine takeaways .
+- The Cornhuskers have nine turnovers this season, equal to the number of takeaways for the Golden Gophers.

 - Find the latest spread and moneyline odds for Nebraska at SISportsbook.